 - Management of Gift Aid declarations and preferences

-- Tailored solutions depending on size of charity or organisation
+- Tailored depending on size of your charity

 - Campaign tracking and project outcome reporting

-The software is tailored to your organisation’s needs, and the collaborative aspect allows you and your partner organisations to share data instantly and securely.
+The software is tailored to your charity’s needs, and innovative features for collaboration allow you to share data easily and securely with partner organisations.

 Charitylog’s pricing starts at £33 per month for up to ten users.
 Modules for managing volunteers and members cost an additional £5 per month each.